 - Null tag values do not appear in AWS Budgets or Cost Explorer.

-- If the CloudTrail log for creating AWS cost allocation tags is too large, then the tag could fail to create them.
+- If the CloudTrail log for creating AWS cost allocation tags is too large, the tags may fail to be created.

 Switch To Cloud Cost Intelligence To Break The Tag Barrier

-CloudZero’s approach lets you allocate 100% of your spending in hours instead of months.
-Moreover, CloudZero helps you organized spend for tagged, untagged, untaggable, and shared resources in multi-tenant architectures.
+CloudZero’s approach lets you allocate 100% of your spending in hours, not months.
+Also, CloudZero helps you organize spend for tagged, untagged, untaggable, and shared resources in multi-tenant architectures.

-Most importantly, CloudZero helps you align AWS costs to the people, processes, and products that produce them, regardless of whether you use containers, Kubernetes, or a multi-tenant environment.
+Most importantly, you can align AWS costs to the people, processes, and products that produce them, regardless of whether you use containers, Kubernetes, or a multi-tenant environment.

 With CloudZero’s unit cost analysis, you can enable different teams to break down AWS costs and usage however they choose: